luluzhou1/alinush.github.io/_includes/refs.md

 [^GAGplus19]: **SBFT: A Scalable and Decentralized Trust Infrastructure**, by G. Golan Gueta and I. Abraham and S. Grossman and D. Malkhi and B. Pinkas and M. Reiter and D. Seredinschi and O. Tamir and A. Tomescu, *in 2019 49th Annual IEEE/IFIP International Conference on Dependable Systems and Networks (DSN)*, 2019

+[^GCBM23]: **Double Public Key Signing Function Oracle Attack on EdDSA Software Implementations**, by Sam Grierson and Konstantinos Chalkias and William J Buchanan and Leandros Maglaras, 2023

 [^GCD20]: **A Generalization of Paillier's Public-Key System With Fast Decryption**, by Ying Guo and Zhenfu Cao and Xiaolei Dong, *in Cryptology ePrint Archive, Report 2020/796*, 2020, [[URL]](https://eprint.iacr.org/2020/796)

 [^GG09]: **A Schnorr-Like Lightweight Identity-Based Signature Scheme**, by Galindo, David and Garcia, Flavio D., *in Progress in Cryptology -- AFRICACRYPT 2009*, 2009